joshuacurtiss/dungeon-crawler/readme.md

 ## Progress

-So far, I've completed parts 1 and 2.
-We have a map and a character that walks around.
+So far, I've completed parts 1 to 3.
+We have a map and a character that can walk around, with enemies that walk around but they neither hurt you nor can you hurt them.

 ## To Build This Game